-This page provides an overview of the main aspects of Google Kubernetes Engine (GKE) networking.
+This page provides a guide to the main aspects of Google Kubernetes Engine (GKE) networking.
 This information is useful to those who are just getting started with Kubernetes, as well as experienced cluster operators or application developers who need more knowledge about Kubernetes networking in order to better design applications or configure Kubernetes workloads.

 Kubernetes lets you declaratively define how your applications are deployed, how applications communicate with each other and with the Kubernetes control plane, and how clients can reach your applications.
 This page also provides information about how GKE configures Google Cloud services, where it is relevant to networking.